setapolo/RFC/README.md

 const RFC = (m, F) => (...R) => F = (...c) => R[0](c, R, m) ?
 F : RFC(m);
 ```

-State management: The RFC function takes an initial state m as its first argument.
+State management: The RFC(Recursive Function Combinator) function takes an initial state m as its first argument.
 This state can be an object or any other data type that you want to manage throughout the execution of the composed functions.

 Function composition: The second argument F is a placeholder for the composed functions, which are supplied later as "Crums" through the returned function.
 The RFC function returns a new function that takes any number of "Crum" as its arguments, represented by the rest parameter ...R.